 Changing Continental's culture turned a losing airline into one of the industry's best.
 Every metric related to employees, customers, performance, and finances shot to the top of the industry.
-While Continental has become one of the most awarded airlines in the past decade, I think that the most remarkable award is the one Continental received in 2006 as the Most Admired U.S. Airline from Fortune magazine.
-They beat their intrastate rival Southwest (which came in second), which for years had been at the top of the list.
+While Continental (now part of United) became one of the most awarded airlines, I think that the most remarkable award is the one Continental received in 2006 as the Most Admired U.S. Airline from Fortune magazine.
+They beat their intrastate rival Southwest (who came in second), which for years had been at the top of the list.